Ghiyathat/Superstore-Sales-Dashboard/README.md

         - Sales Trend Chart by month to visualize how sales evolved overtime
         - Segment Performance Chart to compare sales across consumer, corporate, and house office segments
         - Top 10 states by sales chart: Users can click any state to view related details on segment distribution and shipment types
-        - Average sales and transactions by day of the week for operational inights
+        - Average sales and transactions by day of the week for operational insights

 Page 3: Advanced Sales Exploration (AI Visuals)
- - Aim: To use Power BI's AI capabilities for deeer pattern recognition
+ - Aim: To use Power BI's AI capabilities for deeper pattern recognition
     - Features:
        - Key Influencers Visual: Automatically identifies factors influencing sales increases or decreases (e.g., product category or subcategory)
-       - Decomposition Tree: Allow users users to break down sales values by any dimension of their choice (year, category, or shipment mode)
+       - Decomposition Tree: Allow users to break down sales values by any dimension of their choice (year, category, or shipment mode)
        - Switch view option: Users can switch from this analysis page to a "Question and Answer" Page for custom exploration

 Page 4: Q&A - Ask Your Data
- - Aim: To provide a natural language interface for users to ask questions about their date
+ - Aim: To provide a natural language interface for users to ask questions about their data
     - Features:
        - "Ask a Question" Tab: Users can type custom questions (e.g., "Top 5 states by sales") and receive instant visual answers
        - Predefined Suggestion: Common Questions like "City below average sales" or "Loss-making states" to guide users.